- Deciding which plant foods to avoid

 What lab tests should carnivore dieters focus on?

 This is a good one to get out of the way right off the bat as lab tests come up in all the podcast discussions.
 Many of the devoted carnivore diet followers claim their lab tests are “normal.”
-Mikhaila Peterson’s blood work is quite a bit better than normal to be frank, but for anyone embarking on the carnivore diet journey, I would want to see the following labs.
+Mikhaila Peterson’s blood work is quite a bit better than normal to be frank, but for anyone embarking on the carnivore diet journey, consider running these tests from a provider like Wellness FX.

-- LDL-P – number one predictor of heart disease
+- LDL-P – number one predictor of heart disease; or

 - APOB – protein that makes up LDL particles